fredrikekre/Literate.jl/docs/src/documenter.md

 for your package.
 The generators ([`Literate.markdown`](@ref), [`Literate.notebook`](@ref) and [`Literate.script`](@ref)) supports a keyword argument `documenter` that lets the generator perform some extra things, keeping in mind that the source code have been written with Documenter.jl in mind.
-So lets take a look at what will happen if we set `documenter = true`:
+So let's take a look at what will happen if we set `documenter = true`:

 ### [`Literate.markdown`](@ref):